eddie-knight/RpgDB/README.md

 ### Categories

 	```
-	public static string[] meleeCategories = { "1h_melee", "2h_melee" };
+    public string[] MeleeCategories = { "1h_melee", "2h_melee", "solarian_crystals" };
-	public static string[] rangedCategories = { "small_arms", "longarms", "snipers", "heavy_weapons", "thrown" };
+    public string[] RangedCategories = { "small_arms", "longarms", "snipers", "heavy_weapons" };
+    public string ThrownCategory = "thrown";
 	```
-	If the JSON file names are modified, or if additional files are added, be sure to modify the top-level object name _and_ the appropriate categories list(s) in the associated class object.
-This enables the data to be properly loaded.
+	If the JSON file names are modified, or if additional files are added, be sure to modify the top-level object name in the json file _and_ the appropriate categories list(s) in the associated class object.
+All three must explicitly match for the data to be properly loaded.

 ## TODO